-that controls how long Cloudflare's edge servers will cache a resource before getting back to your server for a fresh copy.
+The Edge Cache TTL setting in the Page Rules app of the Cloudflare dashboard controls how long the Cloudflare edge servers will cache a resource before going back to your origin web server for a fresh copy.

-To change the Edge Cache expires TTL, choose a time from the drop-down menu.
-This is the refetch time for when Cloudflare checks the origin server for a new resource.
+To change the Edge Cache TTL, choose a time from the drop-down menu.
+This is the re-fetch time for when Cloudflare checks the origin server for a new resource.

-Cloudflare offers a range of edge cache TTLs by plan type:
+Cloudflare offers a range of edge cache TTLs based on customer plan: